chipsalliance/caliptra-rtl/README.md

 ## **NOTES** ##

-* The internal registers are auto rendered at the [github page](https://chipsalliance.github.io/caliptra-rtl/main/internal-regs)
+* The internal registers are auto rendered at the [GitHub page](https://chipsalliance.github.io/caliptra-rtl/main/internal-regs)
 * So are the [external registers](https://chipsalliance.github.io/caliptra-rtl/main/external-regs)